1. The problem, and the finding that fixes it

 8. Limitations and honest objections

 The absolute numbers are estimates.
-For closed systems, per-query energy rests on company statements and first-principles analysis, not audited meters; Epoch’s own sensitivity range spans 0.1–4 Wh [2].
-The ratio argument of Section 2 — small models cost proportionally less — survives any value in that range, which is why the report leans on it.
+For closed systems, per-query energy rests on company statements and first-principles analysis rather than audited meters, and Epoch’s own sensitivity range spans 0.1–4 Wh [2].
+The ratio argument of Section 2 survives any value in that range, which is why the report leans on it.
+Routing is not free either: the classifier costs compute, negligible next to generation, and mis-routing wastes either energy or a round trip.
+The published systems of Section 4 price that in — their quality-retention numbers are net of routing errors.

-Scope: inference, not training.
-This report addresses the energy of answering questions.
-Training is a separate, large, one-off cost — the only peer-reviewed life-cycle analysis attributes the great majority of a frontier model’s footprint to training plus cumulative inference [7] — and right-sizing helps there too, indirectly: a world that routes to small models needs fewer frontier-scale training runs to serve the same traffic, though we do not quantify that here.
+Scope, and the hard tail.
+This addresses the energy of answering questions.
+Training is a separate, large, one-off cost, and the only peer-reviewed life-cycle analysis attributes the great majority of a frontier model’s footprint to training plus cumulative inference [7].
+And some questions genuinely need the largest models, so a right-sized system must escalate without friction.

 9. Conclusion